bens4lsu/theskinny-publish/Content/blog2/oscarsmovies.md

 ---
 title: Oscars/Movies
 date: 2006-03-07 09:57
-description: A description of my post.
+description: The biggest question that I always have while watching the Oscar broadcast is, how do they phase out celebrities that no longer make the A-list?
+On Sunday, for example, there was old Jack Nicholson, sitting front and center for the whole broadcast, and then being the presenter for the Best Picture award.
+Has he been an A-lister so long that he has tenure?
 tags: pop-culture
 id: 192
 ---
 The biggest question that I always have while watching the Oscar broadcast is, how do they phase out celebrities that no longer make the A-list?

 On Sunday, for example, there was old Jack Nicholson, sitting front and center for the whole broadcast, and then being the presenter for the Best Picture award.
-Has he been an A-lister so long that he has tenure?  <span class="spanEndPreview">&nbsp;</span>I think it's been a while since he was nominated for anything.
+Has he been an A-lister so long that he has tenure?

+I think it's been a while since he was nominated for anything.
 How does he keep his clout?

 On the other hand, there was no sign of Tom Hanks, other than an appearance in a video segment.
 Did he choose to forgo the party?
 I would think that he's just as well entrenched.
 To think that Tom wasn't invited to be a presenter, but Keanu Reeves was is a bigger leap than my mind can manage.